tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Champion Feat

-Once per day after rolling a death save, you can gain +4 bonus to the roll.
+Once per full recovery after rolling a death save, you can gain +4 bonus to the roll.

 #### Epic Feat